About the college

 The college is international in its profile.
 Over half of the students are from outside the UK, many from Europe but a number also from the USA, Canada, China, Japan and South East Asia.
 In all, over 50 countries are represented.

-The college is noted for its friendly and informal atmosphere.
 Fellows and students share all the college’s facilities equally so there are daily opportunities for graduates to meet and mix with fellows of the college.

 St Cross College is fully devoted to the furtherance of our students’ academic objectives.
 The college takes pride in giving all our students the opportunity for study in a haven of academic tranquillity uninterrupted by conferences during the vacations.